richinfante/iphonebackuptools/Readme.md

     - `conversations` - List all SMS and iMessage conversations
     - `list` - List of all backups. alias for -l
     - `manifest` - List all the files contained in the backup (iOS 10+)
-    - `messages` - List all SMS and iMessage messages in a conversation
+    - `messages` - List all SMS and iMessage messages in a conversation.
+This requires using the `--id` flag to specify a conversation to inspect.
     - `notes` - List all iOS notes
     - `oldnotes` - List all iOS notes (from older unused database)
     - `photolocations` - List all geolocation information for iOS photos (iOS 10+)